Svensmark/SOFT2022-Math-Exam/README.md

 ## 2. Sorting with and without recursion
 ## 3. Searching with binary search, hash tables and search trees

+**Binary Searching** is a way of searching through a sorted array of data.
+The best way to analogize it to a real event, is if you were to look for a specific student paper in a sorted stack of sutdent papers.
+You woulnd't go over them one by one from beginning to end, but rather you would estimate the whereabouts of the paper first, and then do it again.
+If we were to say they were sorted by first name letters, you can estimate that a person named Laura would be around in the middle of the stack, and a person named Albert would usually be in the front.
+This is basically what binary searching does, as it first of all checks the center element of the array

 ## 4. Graph properties, spanning trees and basic algorithms
 ## 5. Algorithms for shortest path in graphs
 ## 6. Critical path in graphs